sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The LaTeX standard graphics bundle
+Short desc    : The LaTeX standard graphics bundle
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This is a collection of LaTeX packages for: producing colour
+Descript     : This is a collection of LaTeX packages for: producing colour
              : including graphics (eg PostScript) files rotation and scaling
              : of text in LaTeX documents.
 It comprises the packages color,
              : graphics, graphicx, trig, epsfig, keyval, and lscape.